-The increase in cash provided by operating activities for the three-month period ended March 31, 2016, as compared to the same period in 2015, was primarily due to strong cash collection from customers and also lower commissions and annual bonus payments due to lower attainment.
+The increase in cash provided by operating activities for the six-month period ended June 30, 2016, as compared to the same period in 2015, was primarily due to higher cash collection from customers due to increased revenue and the timing of cash collection, and lower commissions and annual bonus payments due to lower attainment.
+These increases to cash provided by operating activities were offset by higher cash paid for taxes during the six months ended 2016, as compared to the same period in 2015, and also the increase in cash-based operating expenses and the timing of those payments.

-Cash (Used in) Provided by Investing Activities
+Cash Used in Investing Activities